DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

-This model was widely published in the press, notably in Marie Claire (July 1, 1966), Elle (1966) and Vogue (March 1978).
+This model, from Karl Lagefeld's very first collection for Chloé, notably in Marie Claire (July 1, 1966), Elle (1966) and Vogue (March 1978).
 It also exists in a long version in several different colours, such as orange, published in the magazine Vogue (January 1966).

 However, this model is not labelled "Chloé" but "Dorothée Bis".
 Indeed, it was common for the shops that sold the models to change the original brand for their own.
-Dorothée Bis is a famous brand created in 1962 by Jacqueline and Elie Jacobson, pioneer in ready-to-wear.
-This brand sold Chloé models and other designers at the time before launching her own clothes.
+Dorothée Bis, a famous brand created in 1962 by Jacqueline and Elie Jacobson, a pioneer in ready-to-wear, sold Chloé models and other designers at the time before launching her own models.

 Notice's author : Alexandre Samson